centreon/centreon-documentation/en/reporting/report-development.md

 > **Warning**
 >
 > Never upload the L2_Datasource.rptlibrary file to your reporting
 > server.
-This will delete the configuration for connection to the MySQL
+This will delete the configuration for connection to the MariaDB
 > server and cause Centreon MBI (for ETL & report generation) to crash.

 All standard reports use the library L2_datasources to connect to data.